 The Village Heights Community Garden provides a connection for residents with one another and with the Earth; residents are able to eat and enjoy.
 The community hopes to make improvements to further better the garden such as trimming trees adjacent to the garden to provide more sunlight.

-For more information on the Village Heights Community Garden, please contact: Nicole Ortiz, Community Center Director at Village Heights who can be reached at 860-456-1518.
+For more information on the Village Heights Community Garden, please contact the Community Center at 860-456-1518.